Markos21/bookstore-frontend/readme.md

 ### Prerequisites

-List any prerequisites required to run the frontend.
-For example:
+Prerequisites required to run the frontend.

 - Node.js
 - React